marcelomaidden/tmuxconfig/README.md

 ### Usage

-The prefix for Tmux was changed to uses CTRL+a
+The prefix for Tmux was changed to use CTRL+a

 How to use vi mode